min2ha/ukwa-site/content/target/53409/index.en.md

   "subject": "UK General Election 2017"
 }

-# National Federation of Builders: NFB manifesto 2017: believe in Britain’s SMEs

 The NFB believes that the next government should devote to tackling the greatest challenges of our generation: the housing crisis and a shrinking skilled workforce.